 Are you traveling over the holidays?
 You’re certainly are not alone.
-Almost 51 million Americans hit the road over Thanksgiving weekend in 2017, kicking off one of the busiest travel seasons of the year.
+Almost 51 million Americans hit the road in 2017 over Thanksgiving weekend, which kicks off one of the busiest travel seasons of the year.
 Before the clock counts down into the New Year, millions of people will spread tidings of comfort and joy as they visit friends and family across the country.
 Unfortunately, they’ll bring something a little Grinch-ier along with them: germs.

 Spending hours in a small enclosed space with a handful of coughing strangers may seem like a recipe for illness, but there are some steps you can take to avoid making their germs your germs.

 When we travel, any diet aspirations can easily go out the window—and, seeing that over the holidays Americans tend to add 440 calories per meal, overly sugary foods that airlines sometimes serve, or giving into the whims of grabbing road-stop snacks, can exacerbate the already-elevated calorie count.
-Instead, pack healthy snacks in pre-portioned sized containers, like trail mix, veggies with hummus, or dried fruit, so you’re satisfied with filling choices, but aren’t tempted to overeat from a large package.
+Instead, pack healthy snacks in pre-portioned containers, like trail mix, veggies with hummus, or dried fruit, so you’re satisfied with filling choices, but aren’t tempted to overeat from a large package.

 They say an apple a day keeps the doctor away; while apples are great travel snacks, there are a few other things you can do to prevent illness before and during travel.

-On airplanes, the lack of humidity messes with your mucus, the immune system’s first line of defense—in fact, you’re 113% more likely to contract a common cold on a plane as you are on the ground.
+On airplanes, the lack of humidity messes with your mucus, the immune system’s first line of defense—in fact, you’re 113 times more likely to contract a common cold on a plane as you are on the ground.
 Give your nose a fighting chance with some saline nasal spray while you’re up in the air, which will simulate the humidity that airplanes take away.

 Some health insurance plans offer international coverage for emergencies while abroad, whereas many plans, including Medicare, do not.
 If you’d like to purchase travel insurance with health coverage, the State Department’s country-specific website is a great resource to determine how much coverage you’ll need for where you’re going.